How to deal with a Negative Online Review

 - Be Professional and Polite: This is pretty straight forward.
 Don’t use words that insult or dismiss the writer’s concerns.
 Remember you are trying to make things better.

 - Use their Words: Using their own words does two things.
-It ensures that you address their exact concern and it conveys that we understand the issue raised by the review writer.
+It ensures that you address their exact concern and it conveys that you understand the issue raised by the review writer.

 - Don’t give Excuses: Although there may have been a reason why the diner had a bad experience, giving excuses or worse blaming the customer suggests that you don’t understand their issue.
 There is no reason for them to give you another go.